Skip to content

 Prompt (System Prompt)

-The base system prompt that defines the AI model's role, expertise, and instructions.
-This is the foundational instruction set that shapes how the AI will interpret and respond to requests.
-The prompt acts as a wrapper that provides context and guidelines for all interactions with this model.
+The system prompt defines the AI model's role, expertise, and behavioral guidelines.
+It provides the foundational context that shapes how the model interprets and responds to all requests.

 Recommendation for writing effective prompts: Clearly define the role the AI should act as, specify the technical domain and knowledge areas, and set boundaries or quality requirements to ensure reliable responses.
 An Example: